ayushagrawal2806/Bharat-Petroleum/README.md

 ![Screenshot 2023-12-06 182823](https://github.com/ayushagrawal2806/Bharat-Petroleum/assets/149095832/ca77cb53-9440-4e00-8e5d-fab07b277d64)

-***UI Description: The "Patients" section is designed with a patient-centric approach.
-The UI focuses on user-friendly navigation, allowing patients to easily access services such as booking tests, locating nearby centers, downloading reports, and exploring special programs and promotions.***
+***UI Description: The Bharat Petroleum Website Clone is a web application that mimics the functionality and design of the original Bharat Petroleum website.Bharat Petroleum Corporation Limited (BPCL) is a prominent Indian state-controlled oil and gas company headquartered in Mumbai, Maharashtra.
+It is one of the largest and leading players in the oil and gas industry in India.
+BPCL operates throughout the entire hydrocarbon value chain, including refining, marketing, distribution, and exploration of oil and gas.***

 ## **CONCLUSION**

 ***In the process of recreating the user interface (UI) of the Bharat Petroleum website, we've aimed to capture the essence of a leading Fuel service provider.
-Our project encompasses various sections, including Patients, Doctors, Business Partnership, About Us, Investors, Contact Us, Blogs, FAQs, and more.***
+Our project encompasses various sections, including About BPCL, Bharat Petroleum for, Tenders, Careers, CSR, R&D Center, Sustainability, Vigilance, and more.***

 **Achievements**
 - Faithful Representation: We have strived to provide a faithful representation of the Bharat Petroleum website, mirroring its visual aesthetics, layout, and key functionalities.